 Day 1 Overnight Ethiopian Airlines flight from UK to Addis Ababa.

-Day 2 On arrival in Addis Ababa your guide and driver will assist you and transfer you to the hotel to stay overnight.
+Day 2 On arrival in Addis Ababa your guide and driver will assist you and transfer you to the Momona hotel to stay overnight with breakfast included.
+Relax for the balance of the morning.
 In the afternoon, visit some of the capital city highlights, notably Mt Entoto Park overlooking the city.

-Day 4 After breakfast, drive to Dinsho in the Bale Mountains National Park, to stay 3 nights in Bale Mountains Lodge, Ethiopia's best lodge.
-Around the Juniper and Hagenia woods just outside the park boundaries, a quick search should reveal two endemic antelopes: the Mountain Nyala (population approxinately 2,500) was one of the last large antelopes to be discovered in Africa and is endemic to this part of Ethiopia.
+Day 7 After breakfast, drive to Dinsho in the Bale Mountains National Park, to collect your park permits.
+Take an exploratory walk in the surrounding Juniper and Hagenia woods just outside the park HQ as this should easily reveal two endemic antelopes: the Mountain Nyala (population approxinately 2,500) was one of the last large antelopes to be discovered in Africa and is endemic to this part of Ethiopia.
 The less gregarious, almost blackish Menelik’s bushbuck is also easy to see.
 Woodland birding here is superb.
+Ascend to Sanetti Plateau, which you cross on Africa's highest-lying road and then descend to the luxuriant Harenna Forest, where your accommodation for three nights is the splendid Bale Mountains Lodge, all meals included.

 This trip has no fixed departures but restrictions may apply - check operator website